laraffa/node.js_gulp_practice/README.md

-# WARNING - DOWNLOAD ZIP INSTEAD OF CLONING!
+# WARNING - CLONE THIS FILE IT WILL WORK TRUST ME.
 ### If you clone, it will list me as a contributor and retain all the old commits, and you don't want that.
 Download Zip instead then change folder name.

 =========